In true crime the clichés are inescapable.

 It’s pointless to Monday-morning quarterback,

-but with hindsight the Howard County Police Department’s failure to solve these murders is inexplicable.
+but with hindsight the Howard County Police Department’s delay in solving these murders is inexplicable.

 The failure didn’t stem from lack of trying: